neilzxu/PSC-Bridges-resources/README.md

 )
 ```

-We can now run `parallel.py` using the resources allocated via `jobscript.job` using the `sbatch` command.
+We can now run `parallel.py` using the resources allocated via `jobscript.job` with the `sbatch` command.

 ``` bash
 sbatch jobscript.job
 ```

-Running `sbatch` will submit a job with particular job ID (e.g. 5433928).
-The output from the job will then be written to `slurm-<jobid>.out` (e.g. `slurm-5433928.out`).
+Running `sbatch` will submit a job with particular job ID (e.g. 1234567).
+The output from the job will then be written to `slurm-<jobid>.out` (e.g. `slurm-1234567.out`).
 The output from `jobscript.job` should look something like

 ```
 Non-parallel compute time: 10.018450498580933 seconds.